 - Ear pain.

-- Swallow whole.
-Do not chew, crush, or hold this product in your mouth.
-If you do, you may get mouth irritation or it may change the way this drug works.
-Talk with your doctor.
+- Have your child swallow whole.
+Do not let your child chew, crush, or hold this product in the mouth.
+If your child does so, your child may get mouth irritation or it may change the way this drug works.
+Talk with the doctor.

-- Take each dose with lots of fluids to make sure you swallow all of the contents.
+- Give each dose with lots of fluids to make sure your child swallows all of the contents.

 - Some products may be sprinkled on foods other than applesauce.
 Be sure you know what foods you can mix this drug with.

 - Some brands of this drug may be given down a certain type of feeding tube.
 Other brands must not be given down a feeding tube.
 Check with your pharmacist to see if you can give this drug down a feeding tube.

 Infants up to 12 months old:

 - Give this drug every time you feed your child.